 Overview

-The Surface Laptop 7 is Microsoft’s bet on ARM-based Windows computing.
-The Snapdragon X Elite chip delivers genuinely all-day battery life (18+ hours in real use) with zero fan noise.
-The catch: not every Windows app runs natively on ARM yet, and emulated x86 apps can be slower.
+I used the Surface Laptop 7 as my only work machine for a full week.
+The Snapdragon X Elite chip delivered genuinely all-day battery life, 18-plus hours in real use, with zero fan noise.
+Complete silence the entire time.
+The catch: not every Windows app runs natively on ARM yet, and I hit that wall more than once.

 Performance

-For native ARM64 apps (Edge, Chrome, Office, Teams, Spotify) the Snapdragon X Elite is fast and efficient.
-Web browsing, document editing, and video calls are smooth.
-The multi-core performance is competitive with Intel Core Ultra 7 in native workloads.
+For native ARM64 apps like Edge, Chrome, Office, Teams, and Spotify, the Snapdragon X Elite is fast and efficient.
+My daily workflow of web browsing, document editing, and video calls ran smooth.
+Multi-core performance is competitive with Intel Core Ultra 7 in native workloads.

 Battery Life